nroitero/terraform_aws_ansible/README.md

 $ cd terraform_aws_ansible
 ```

-Before creating the infrastructure, we need to install the plugins for Terraform by typing ‘terraform init
+Before creating the infrastructure, we need to install the plugins for Terraform by typing

 ```bash
 $ terraform init aws
 ```
+## Credentials

-create an amazon account if not already
+create an amazon account if you don't have already one

 after signin in your AWS Management Console, go to “Identity and Access Management – IAM” section: